kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

 for each row execute procedure public.handle_new_user();
 ```

-Note: You must mark the function as security definer and set appropriate privileges if needed.
+Note: Use security definer appropriately and ensure privileges.

 ## Seeding Course Lessons

-The project includes a dev utility to seed course lessons (public.course_lessons).
-To use:
-- Ensure FLAG_SUPABASE_MODE=true and, if implemented, FLAG_ALLOW_SEED=true in REACT_APP_FEATURE_FLAGS
+- Ensure FLAG_SUPABASE_MODE=true and, if implemented, FLAG_ALLOW_SEED=true in REACT_APP_FEATURE_FLAGS.
-- Open /health in the running app
+- Open /health in the running app and click "Seed Course Lessons".
-- Click "Seed Course Lessons"

-The seed uses an upsert on (course_id, title).
+- The seed uses an upsert on (course_id, title) into public.course_lessons.

-## Data Access Patterns in Frontend

-- AuthContext retrieves the current session and then selects the profile row:
-  - from "profiles" selecting id, full_name, role where id = auth.uid()
-- Services read from learning_paths and courses and join with enrollments and progress based on the current user.
-- Authoring pages require admin role; ensure the profile role is 'admin' for authors.

-Ensure the corresponding RLS rules above are present, otherwise reads/writes will fail in browser mode.

 ## Troubleshooting

-- 401 or empty results on queries:
+- RLS “permission denied” or empty results:
-  - Check that the user is authenticated and RLS policies permit SELECT for authenticated users.
+  - Verify authentication and that RLS policies permit the operation.
-  - Verify that profiles row exists for the user and contains correct role.
+  - Confirm a profiles row exists for your user with the correct role.

 - Cannot insert enrollments/progress:
+  - Ensure payload has user_id = auth.uid().
-  - Confirm RLS with with check (user_id = auth.uid()).
+  - Policies must include with check (user_id = auth.uid()).
-  - Ensure your insert payload sets user_id to the currently authenticated user's id.

-- OAuth redirect errors:
+- OAuth/magic link redirect errors:
-  - Add http://localhost:3000/oauth/callback to Supabase Auth Redirect URLs.
+  - Add http://localhost:3000/oauth/callback and http://localhost:3000/signin to Redirect URLs.
   - Ensure REACT_APP_FRONTEND_URL matches your development origin.

-- Magic link / signup email not redirecting properly:
-  - Add http://localhost:3000/signin to Redirect URLs.
-  - In AuthContext, emailRedirectTo points to `${REACT_APP_FRONTEND_URL}/signin`.

-- "Missing env vars" warnings:
+- “Missing env vars” warnings:
-  - Set REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY in lms_frontend/.env
+  - Set REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY (or REACT_APP_SUPABASE_KEY) in lms_frontend/.env.

 - Admin-only pages inaccessible:
-  - Ensure your user's profile row has role='admin' and RLS policies for writes rely on that role.
+  - Ensure your profiles.role = 'admin' and policies allow writes for admin/instructor.

 ## References